TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/api/posts.md

 ## Relate the REST API endpoints with User Stories

-The `/api/v1/posts/`(Post) endpoint is related to  user stories  US 004 - Create a discussion and to  US 007 - Create link post
+The `/api/v1/posts/`(Post) endpoint is related to  user stories  US 004 - Create Text Post and to  US 007 - Create Link post

 ________________________________________________________________________________________